Projects

 Volunteers clear non-native invasive plants

-Canadian Wildlife Federation Wild Outside Youth joined the KN RegenS in a collaborative effort
+Canadian Wildlife Federation Wild Outside Youth joined the KN Regens in a collaborative effort

 Talented young artists use non-toxic paint to decorate border rocks for the garden pathway.